-LIFO remained a highly contentious issue with varying perspecitives from stakeholders especially when reductions were first applied in 2010.
-Given the complexity of the issue and need for a broad range of expertise, a Ministerial Advisory Panel (MAP) comprised of four individuals was appointed by the Minister in April 2016, tasked with providing advice on whether the LIFO policy specific to the Northern shrimp fishery should be continued, modified or abolished.
+LIFO remained a highly contentious issue with varying perspecitives from stakeholders 6 7 especially when reductions were first applied in 2010.
+Given the complexity of the issue 8 and need for a broad range of expertise, a Ministerial Advisory Panel (MAP) comprised 9 of four individuals was appointed by the Minister in April 2016, tasked with providing 10 advice on whether the LIFO policy specific to the Northern shrimp fishery should be continued, modified or abolished.
+11 12

-- The MAP operated as an independent, external body, however the Department provided operational and logistic support to their process.
-The MAP held five public stakeholder meetings in Newfoundland and Labrador, and one each in Iqaluit and Halifax.
-It received 41 written submissions and over 100 in-person presentations in an open and transparent process.
-All relevant interests in the fishery participated in the review. - 17 18 that LIFO should be replaced by proportional percent shares.
-The recommendation to
+- 13 The MAP operated as an independent, external body, however the Department provided 14 operational and logistic support to their process.
+The MAP held five public stakeholder meetings in Newfoundland and Labrador, and one each in Igaluit and Halifax.
+It received 16 41 written submissions and over 100 in-person presentations in an open and transparent 17 process.
+All relevant interests in the fishery participated in the review. - 18

-In the final report delivered to the Minister in June, 2016, the MAP concluded that LIFOwas not a sustainable instrument of public policy.
+19 In the final report delivered to the Minister in June, 2016, the MAP concluded that LIFO 20 was not a sustainable instrument of public policy.
 Their principle recommendation was